austinmcnicholas-hub/Dashboard/README.md

-This code creates a user-friendly dashboard for managing customer data related to membership, renewal, and revenue.
-Here's a simplified breakdown:

-Importing Libraries: The script imports necessary libraries like Streamlit (for creating the web app), Pandas (for data manipulation), Altair (for data visualization), Pyperclip (for clipboard operations), and the datetime module.
+This code effectively creates an intuitive and user-friendly dashboard for users to manage customer data, with a focus on membership, renewal, and revenue information.
+It accomplishes this by utilizing several Python libraries, including Streamlit for web app development, Pandas for data manipulation, Altair for data visualization, Pyperclip for clipboard operations, and the datetime module for handling date-related tasks.

-Loading Data: It reads data from an Excel file ('Elite.xlsx') into a Pandas DataFrame ('df').
-The data is extracted from the 'Coach Austin' sheet, and the first 127 rows are loaded.
+To populate the dashboard with relevant data, the script loads information from an Excel file named 'Elite.xlsx' into a Pandas DataFrame called 'df.'
+This data is extracted from the 'User' sheet, with the first 127 rows being imported.

-Variables: It defines variables 'selected_username' and 'profile_picture' (not used in this code) to store user data.
+The code establishes key variables, 'selected_username' and 'profile_picture,' which are intended to hold selected user data, although 'profile_picture' is not used in this context.
+Additionally, it employs session state management through 'st.session_state' to store user notes, facilitating efficient tracking and retrieval.

-Session State: Initializes session state to store user notes using 'st.session_state'.

-Date Calculation Function: Defines 'calculate_renewal_date' to compute renewal dates based on membership and subscription types.
+The script features essential functions such as 'calculate_renewal_date,' designed to determine renewal dates based on factors like membership and subscription types, and 'format_date,' which standardizes date formatting as 'mm/dd/yyyy.'

-Date Formatting Function: Defines 'format_date' to format dates as 'mm/dd/yyyy'.

-User Profile Search: Defines 'roster_search' to search and display user profiles based on Name, Username, and Email.
+For user profile management, 'roster_search' enables users to search and view profiles using parameters like Name, Username, and Email.

-Data Visualization Function: Defines 'create_membership_bar_chart' to count and return the number of members by membership type for charting.
+To enhance data visualization, the 'create_membership_bar_chart' function counts and presents the number of members categorized by their membership type in the form of a chart.

-Main Function: This is the entry point for the Streamlit app.
-It provides a sidebar menu with options for the user.
+The primary functionality is organized into a 'main' function, which serves as the entry point for the Streamlit app.
+This function presents a sidebar menu with four distinct options:

-Menu Options:

-"Main Menu": Displays key statistics like roster count, monthly revenue, coach rating, upcoming and past renewals, and a chart showing membership distribution.
+1. "Main Menu" offers insights into crucial statistics such as roster count, monthly revenue, coach rating, upcoming and past renewals, and a chart depicting membership distribution.

-"Roster Search": Allows users to search for profiles based on various criteria and displays selected profiles.
+2. "Roster Search" empowers users to search and display profiles based on various criteria, including Name, Username, and Email.

-"Buttons": Provides buttons for copying instructions, links, and text snippets to the clipboard.
+3. "Buttons" provides clickable buttons for copying instructions, links, and text snippets to the clipboard, simplifying access to valuable resources.

-"About": Displays the loaded DataFrame as a table.
-Script Execution: The code ensures that the 'main()' function is executed when the script is run directly.
+4. "About" furnishes a table view of the loaded DataFrame.

-In summary, this code creates a Streamlit web application that serves as a dashboard for Coach Austin to manage customer data, view important metrics, and access useful resources in an organized and user-friendly manner.
+In conclusion, this well-structured code creates a streamlined Streamlit web application.
+It equips users with a user-friendly dashboard to effortlessly manage customer data, gain insights through informative statistics, and access essential resources, ultimately enhancing efficiency and convenience.